nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
-* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).
-* Separately, it has another portion within the storage component to store the current's session command history into a text file.
+* has a separate portion to store the current session's command history into a text file.

 ### Common classes